MERS-Coronavirus Molecular Epidemiology and Genetic Analysis

 What is the nearest non-human host relative?

-Based on the above results and the restricted geographical range of the known cases, it seems unlikely that this virus has been circulating entirely in humans since these sequences shared a common ancestor.
-Although it is certain that the virus can spread from human to human (two familial clusters are noted), a single introduction into humans and subsequent epidemic would be unlikely to have remained restricted to the Ariabian Peninsula (the UK case from January was a transitory visitor to Saudi Arabia).
+Based on the above results and the restricted geographical range of the known cases, it seems unlikely that this virus has been circulating entirely in humans since these sequences shared a common ancestor (estimated to be mid 2011 or earlier0.
+Although it is certain that the virus can spread from human to human (familial cases are noted and the large hospital-associated cluster at Al-Hasa, KSA), a single introduction into humans and subsequent epidemic would be unlikely to have remained restricted to the Ariabian Peninsula (the UK case from January was a transitory visitor to Saudi Arabia).

 Whilst the (relatively) close phylogenetic relationship of the human virus to bat coronavirus may indicate bats as an ultimate source of this virus, it seems unlikely that bats are the immediate contact for the human cases as human bat contacts are relatively low frequency.
 Speculatively, it would be plausible that the virus crossed from bats to a domesticated or agricultural animal which then spread widely within the last few years in the Arabian Peninsula.
 Further surveillance of both bats and other potential reservoirs will undoubtedly be ongoing and the epidemiology of this virus will become more clear.